Getting Started with Escape¶

 Sensitive Data¶

-Sensitive Data represent data leaks uncovered through either the Inventory or DAST processes.
+Sensitive Data represent data leaks uncovered through either the ASM or DAST processes.
 Examples include secrets, PII (personally identifiable information), API keys, or any other sensitive information potentially exposed to unauthorized parties.
 Sensitive Data are a subset of the Data Types (or Scalars).

 Index¶